wullie111/WcEngine/README.md

 A fork of C orange with some changes

-WcEngine used Corange as a base, im hoping to add a proper dev UI and some way create a plugin file
+WcEngine used Corange as a base, im working on adding a seperate UI using GTK

 for Corange base info see [Corange](Corange.md)